JohnDMcMaster/faxitron/README.md

 ## Imaging

-After calibration you no longer need --raw:
+With calibration generated, you should no longer get a calibration warning:

 ```
 python3 main.py